 Public History Internships

-The professional study of history has--and should have--a robust life outside of the ivory tower, and we prepare our M.A. and Ph.D. students to work in the broad field of public history.
-To that end, we encourage interested graduate students to seek out internships in the field.
+Historians work in traditional academic settings, but even more of them work in public venues.
+We encourage interested undergraduate and graduate students to seek out internships in the broad field of public history.
 The goal of an internship is to provide students with professional, hands-on experience making the past relevant and accessible to the wider public.
 A Public History Internship will help prepare students for a dynamic career in the twenty-first-century workforce.
 Students will gain professional contacts and foster relationships that will aid in finding employment after graduation.

 Recently, our students have worked in a variety of public history settings: museums and historical societies; libraries and archives; digital humanities projects; historical interpretive sites; national and state parks; government agencies; local, regional, and tribal heritage associations; and historic preservation firms and agencies.
 Most students find internships in the Missoula area during the academic term.
 Winter break and summers have enabled some students to pursue more distant opportunities.